ckan/ckanext-spatial/doc/spatial-search.rst

 Every time a dataset is created, updated or deleted, the extension will synchronize the information stored in the extra with the geometry table.

+If you already have datasets when you enable Spatial Search then you'll need to reindex them:

+   paster --plugin=ckan search-index rebuild --config=/etc/ckan/default/development.ini

 Choosing a backend for the spatial search
 +++++++++++++++++++++++++++++++++++++++++